FrappaF/Blunt/README.md

 # Hello mfs!
 ```

+**NOTE**: _keeped_ attributes are treated as private fields.
+It is possible to access them only through methods.
 ## Loops

 At the moment exists only one way to iterate over a loop.
 It is possible to iterate only through a variable (don't know why).